Pages

 I feel like something is coming down the pipes in this country, and I am concerned.
 I am too old and have no energy.
 There is no way I could make it through another recession.
 The unsettling part is that I don't think whatever is on the way is going to be a traditional recession.
 I think that it is also going to be accompanied by civil and social unrest.
 I can smell it in the milk.
 There are immigration protests everywhere, and officials are openly discussing women not having the right to vote.
 Prices are rising like you wouldn't believe.
 Now add homelessness, the fear of being homeless, and a decline in available work to that, and I sense a recipe for disaster.
 Oh, and don't forget to throw in a teaspoon of really aggressive climate change.

 I hate to be a Negative Nancy, but when I discuss this, it is more to discuss how I am fully aware that I don't have the grit to go through 2008 again.
-When you a younger, hardships feel like an uncomfortable cold that will soon pass.
+When you are younger, hardships feel like an uncomfortable cold that will soon pass.
 At this age, I fully know what is up.
 I watch the news every day, and I predict that whatever is on the way will be solved at some point, but the answer will not be as easy as blowing your nose.
 Either way, we should all probably stock up on Kleenex.

 Wednesday, August 13, 2025